kammybdeng/weather_flask_webapp/README.md

 https://weather-app100.herokuapp.com/

-## Features
+## Main Features
-- User registration and login/logout
+- Usage of Flask **Template** to built User Registration, Login/Logout, and Account Views.
-- Save and delete functionality
+- Save and delete cities functionality built with **CRUD** operation.
-- User dashboard
-- AJAX calls with jQuery
+- Usage of **Flask-SQLAlchemy** to built Database to store user information
+- Implemented **AJAX** calls with jQuery to allow users to request for a different city weather without having to reload the page.
+- Usage of **Flask-Bcrypt** for User Authentication and storage of Password
+- Usage of **request library** to fetch third party's data through its API
+- Package Structure and **Configuration** for deployment in Heroku

-## Features in development:
+## Features in development
 - Ability to modify cities in dashboard
 - Ability to use Google map to select location

+## Challenges
+- First time adding AJAX to a flask application.
+This stack is uncommon, hence it was more difficult to find useful documentations.
+- Some libraries mentioned in the tutorial were deprecated.
+I had to find solutions to replace the deprecated methods.
+- First time deploying on Heroku, hence running into many unfamiliar challenges specifically related to deployment.

 ## Others
 ### Third Party API limitation